top of page

 session guide

-If you’ve decided you’re going to invest time and money into a portrait session, you want to be looking and feeling your best.
+Prepping for your photoshoot session is like prepping for an important business meeting; it can make the difference between a good image and a great image.
+If you’ve decided to invest time and money into a portrait session, you want to be looking and feeling your best.
 While we’re all familiar with the wonders of Photoshop and retouching, there are some things that can’t really be faked.
-Here are some tips to help you prepare for your upcoming shoot so you can truly shine.
+Here are some tips to help you prepare for your upcoming session.

 PLANNING